 - Bottlenecks: Science has proven that restrictive air passages will not only limit the CFM but also have a small but noticeable effect on the maximum achievable vacuum level.

 For vacuum press users who are using the system for non-veneer work (such as foam core molding), higher vacuum levels can be destructive.
 An adjustable system is better choice for this kind of use.

 - Maximum Vacuum: Each of these systems can pull more than enough vacuum for veneer work and assembling bent laminations.
-The maximum vacuum level is 25.5" of Hg for any of the systems offered at VeneerSupplies.com.
-This equals approximately 1800 lbs per square foot of pressure.
+At VeneerSupplies.com, the electric vacuum pump versions can generate 25.5" of Hg and the venturi based systems can generate up to 27.5" of Hg.
+This equals a respective 1,785 and 1925 lbs per square foot of pressure.
 See this chart for details.

 - Initial CFM: The most common performance measure is the vacuum's flow rating at zero pressure.
 This rating coincides with the amount of time it takes to draw down an empty vacuum bag.
 Bags that have a large amount of air inside (such as those being used in curved veneer project) will benefit from the use of a higher rated CFM.